What is CASA?

 CASAs come from all walks of life, with a variety of professional, educational and ethnic backgrounds.
 There are more than 900 CASA programs nationwide with over 52,000 sworn CASA volunteers.

 What training does a CASA receive?

-CASAs undergo a thorough training course conducted by the local CASA program.
+Upon successfully completing and passing thorough background checks and an interview, CASAs undergo a comprehensive training course conducted by the local CASA program.
 During their training, which averages 40 hours, volunteers learn about social service and courtroom procedures from the principals in the system – lawyers, social workers, court personnel and others.
 The CASAs also learn effective advocacy techniques and are educated about family systems and the effects that abuse, neglect and abandonment has on children.
 Once the volunteers have completed and passed their training, they are sworn in as officers of the court and take an oath to conduct themselves in accordance with the rules of the court.